kammitama5/kammitama5.github.io/_posts/2018-1-24-Wednesday-January-24th.md

 ## Did some User-Defined Types with Julia

 - It was for the optional / Honors portion of the course.
-  So far, only myself and one other person has submitted.
+  So far, only myself and one other person have submitted.
   Then again, I *am* a week ahead :D

 - I watched the lesson for this week about four times.